dafuzhu-uchi/tech/content/posts/cisc-factortest_3.md

 **Step 3: Create a `main.py` file under the "main" folder, with the code below**

-Remind that the working directory should be "main" when running this program.
+Remind that the working directory should be the root folder when running this program.

 ```
 import pandas as pd